harold-js/harold-website/src/docs/guides.md

 ## Markdown files

 Every single Markdown file is compiled into a separate .html file located in the `posts` directory (or different one if there is custom config file).
+The directory structure within `posts` is preserved in the output, so nested posts will maintain their subdirectory paths in the generated URLs.
 Every file defines a couple of parameters at the top of the file.
 It uses the Front Matter approach (Embedded YAML structured data at the top of Markdown documents).

 ```markdown
 ---